-The reactions of the body go together with the area that is being radiated.
-There are however a number of general reactions that can occur in the course of the treatment.
-Fatigue, an increased need for sleep, a reduced appetite are just a few examples.
+The body's reactions depend on the area being radiated.
+Nevertheless, there are a number of general reactions that can occur during the treatment.

-Your physician will inform you about these and will discuss with you in which manner these reactions can be managed.
+Your doctor will inform you about these in advance and will discuss with you how to manage such reactions.

-If you have any complaints, it is best to discuss this with your physician or nurse.
-There are information brochures about specific problems.
+If you have any complaints, it is best to talk about them with your doctor or with the nurses.

-The effect of the radiation can linger for a longer period and often may not reach its full effect until after several weeks.
-If you have little or no problems as a result of the radiation, this shouldn’t worry you.
-The effect of the radiation does not depend on whether you experience little or a lot of side effects.
-Talk to your physician so that he can give you the correct information.
+The effects of radiation can linger for quite some time and may not reach their full effect until after several weeks.
+Sometimes side effects only appear in the week after radiotherapy or increase during this period.
+If you suffer little or not at all from radiotherapy, this shouldn’t worry you either.
+The succes of radiotherapy does not depend on whether you have few or many side effects.
+Talk to your doctor so they can give you the right information.

 Specific side effects

 Depending on the part of the body being radiated, specific side effects may occur.

 Discuss your symptoms with your doctor or nurse.
 They can give you advice on how best to deal with the symptoms or what to do about them.

 It is very normal for your skin to react to radiotherapy.
 How much you react depends on a number of factors, such as the dose administered and the location of the radiation.